 Kingstree is a very small town located in the state of South Carolina.
 With a population of 3,058 people and three constituent neighborhoods, Kingstree is the 105th largest community in South Carolina.

 Unlike some towns, Kingstree isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kingstree are a mix of both white- and blue-collar jobs.
-Overall, Kingstree is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kingstree who work in sales jobs (15.42%), office and administrative support (13.57%), and maintenance occupations (12.19%).
+Overall, Kingstree is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Kingstree who work in office and administrative support (19.98%), law enforcement and fire fighting (12.63%), and sales jobs (6.14%).

-The per capita income in Kingstree in 2010 was $16,777, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $67,108 for a family of four.
-Kingstree also has one of the higher rates of people living in poverty in the nation, with 41.80% of its population below the federal poverty line.
+The per capita income in Kingstree in 2010 was $21,426, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,704 for a family of four.
+However, Kingstree contains both very wealthy and poor people as well.
+Kingstree also has one of the higher rates of people living in poverty in the nation, with 34.15% of its population below the federal poverty line.

 Kingstree is a very ethnically-diverse town.
 The people who call Kingstree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingstree residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Kingstree include English, German, Scottish, and French .
+Important ancestries of people in Kingstree include Irish, German, Scots-Irish, Scottish, and English.

 The most common language spoken in Kingstree is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Langs. of India and Polish.